learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Introduction_to_make_and_Makefiles.md

 - [Using Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install)

 #### C Programming and Compilation
 Makefiles are typically used with C/C++ programming, and although they don't necessarily have to be used to compile C/C++ code, for demonstration purposes this guide will use C code.
-To follow along, make sure you understand how C source code and header files work, as well as the GCC compilation process with object files and executables (very basic use of gcc in this guide).
+To follow along, make sure you understand how C source code and header files work, as well as the ```gcc``` compilation process with object files and executables (very basic use of ```gcc`````` in this guide).
 Below are some resources that can help:
 - [C Programming](https://www.w3schools.com/c/c_intro.php)
 - [C Compilation](https://www.geeksforgeeks.org/compiling-a-c-program-behind-the-scenes/)